Zero Germ Review: What You Should Know

 One sanitation cycle lasts five minutes.
 LED lights on the device will alert you when the sterilization process hits 25 percent, 50 percent, 75 percent, and 100 percent.

-According to the commercial, the sterilizer fits “most cellphones and cases” and that it kills up to 99 percent of germs on whatever you put in the chamber.
+According to the company, the sterilizer fits “most cellphones and cases” and that it kills up to 99 percent of germs on whatever you put in the chamber.

-As for the type of germs the UV light can kill, the sanitizer’s website lists the following:
+As for the type of germs the UV light can kill, the company lists the following:

 - E. Coli